Steve Beaton: PDC career

-Beaton has never made the same impact in the PDC, having failed to reach the quarter-finals in any of his attempts at the world crown, his best finishes being three Round of 16 losses in 2002, 2004 and 2020.
-In 2002, when the tournament was still only five rounds, he got knocked out in round two by John Part 0–6.
-In 2004 when he got a bye to the third round and was knocked out in round four by Mark Dudbridge 1–4.
-His poor form has seen him slip down the world rankings at times, but he has nearly always maintained a position in the top 32, apart from some periods in 2007 and 2008 when his ranking occasionally went down to around number 40.
-Just when he looked in danger of falling away in the rankings at that time, a big improvement in his form in 2009 and 2010 saw Beaton's ranking back into the top 32, where he has been in the decade since.
+Beaton has failed to reach the quarter-finals in any of his attempts at the PDC world crown, his best finishes being three Round of 16 losses in 2002, 2004 and 2020.
+In 2002, he was knocked out in round two by John Part 0–6.
+In 2004, he received a bye to the third round and was knocked out in round four by Mark Dudbridge 1–4.
+His form saw him slip down the PDC World Rankings at times, but he had nearly always maintained a position in the top 32, apart from some periods in 2007 and 2008 when his ranking occasionally went down to around number 40.
+An improvement in his form in 2009 and 2010 saw Beaton's ranking rise back into the top 32, where he stood for the following decade.
 Beaton has reached the semi-finals in four major PDC tournaments – the 2001 World Matchplay when he lost to Richie Burnett, the 2004 UK Open when he lost to Roland Scholten, the 2004 World Grand Prix when he lost to Alan Warriner, and the 2010 Grand Slam of Darts when he lost to Scott Waites.

 Beaton saw a rise in form in the 2009 season, taking him even further up the rankings to 19th in the world.
-Beaton won his first title in almost nine years when he took the Players Championship in Nuland in October.
-He also finished runner up in the European championship beating Adrian Lewis, Mark Walsh and James Wade en route to the final where he was defeated 11–3 by Phil Taylor.
-This result however gave Beaton a place in the 2009 Grand Slam of Darts, where he progressed from the round robin stage courtesy of wins over Co Stompé and Kevin McDine before being comprehensively outplayed by Simon Whitlock.
+Beaton won his first title in almost nine years when he took won a Players Championship in Nuland in October.
+He also finished runner-up at the 2009 European Championship beating Adrian Lewis, Mark Walsh and James Wade en route to the final where he was defeated 11–3 by Phil Taylor.
+This result gave Beaton a place in the 2009 Grand Slam of Darts, where he progressed from the round-robin stage courtesy of wins over Co Stompé and Kevin McDine before being outplayed by Simon Whitlock.

 At the 2010 Grand Slam of Darts, Beaton produced a major upset by beating three-time defending champion Phil Taylor 16–14 in the quarter-finals, having trailed 9–13 and 11–14.
 Earlier in the week, Beaton had needed to defeat Paul Nicholson 5–3 or better at the round robin stage to stay in the tournament (he won 5–1), and followed that up with a 10–6 win over Ted Hankey who had himself defeated Taylor in his group.
 Beaton was defeated by eventual champion Scott Waites 16–9 in the semi-final.
-Despite his good form in 2010 he was narrowly defeated in the first round of the 2011 PDC World Darts Championship by Mark Hylton eventually losing by 3 sets to 2.
+He was narrowly defeated in the first round of the 2011 PDC World Darts Championship by Mark Hylton, losing by 3 sets to 2.
 The following year, Beaton recovered from two sets and three match darts down against Magnus Caris to win 3–2, but was beaten by Simon Whitlock 1–4 in the second round.